paulbryanthompson/TidyData_Repo/README.md

 2. Open run_analysis.R in R Studio.
 3. Click on the link https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and download the data to a directory on your computer.
 4. Extract the contents of the zip file to your "C:\" root directory.
 A new directory called "C:\UCI HAR Dataset" will be created.
 This is the working directory in the run_analysis.R script.
 5. Run the script.
-This will source the various .txt files in the "C:\UCI HAR Dataset" directory, do the analysis and create a tidy dataset (named tidyMean.txt) in the working directory.
+This will source the various .txt files in the "C:\UCI HAR Dataset\" directory, do the analysis and create a tidy dataset (named tidyMean.txt) in the working directory.